 Plainfield Township Planning Board continues to hold public meetings on Synagro’ s application.
 They held one May 31 and July 16; the public and DRN asked questions at both meetings.
 The public wants more time to ask questions about the project at a public meeting.
 The next meeting is expected to be in August.

-There continues to be a major disagreement between the applicant and the Township on some basic zoning issues.
+Throughout 2018, there continued to be a major disagreement between the applicant and the Township on some basic zoning issues.
 One of those issues is the applicant’s (wrong) insistence that the former quarry pond, “Sediment Basin #2” is not a waterbody so is not subject to the Township’s zoning regulation setbacks.
 The lack of a buffer for this groundwater-connected pond, which is a waterbody under Pennsylvania’s Chapter 102 regulations, would expose the groundwater and the Little Bushkill Creek and Waltz Creek to pollution from the sludge facility.
 Hundreds of tons of toxic sludge would be offloaded and the wastewater from the sludge loaded back into trucks every day.
 These High Quality streams are right up against the site.
 See DRN’s letter and a report by Meliora on the classification of the quarry pond, sediment basin #2, as a waterbody and the danger of groundwater pollution and degradation of the streams.
 There are private wells, homes, a ball field, the community’s recreational trail, and the Town of Pen Argyl within a few hundred to 1000 feet of the site.
 See the cover letter and report submitted by DRN to Plainfield Township.
 Also see the cover letter submitted by DRN to PADEP with Meliora’s report on these issues.